NoesisGUI

 Data binding

-The recommended way for interacting with the UI is using DataBinding between XAMLs and DataContexts in code.
-Unity provides greater flexibility because MonoBehaviours can also be used as DataContexts.
-This way, using the Unity Inspector, you can edit the DataContext directly from Unity.
-The DataBinding example is a good use-case of this approach.
+The recommended way to interact with the UI is through DataBinding between XAMLs and DataContexts in code.
+Unity provides additional flexibility by allowing MonoBehaviours to be used as DataContexts.
+This means you can assign and edit the DataContext directly in the Unity Inspector, making the workflow more intuitive and integrated.

 Unity3DTutorialImg41.png